<img height="1" width="1" src="https://www.facebook.com/tr?id=737313050390762&amp;ev=PageView &amp;noscript=1">

 Distracted driving is, simply put, risky.
 By definition, risk is the possibility of suffering harm or loss.
 You risk a lot when you drive distracted.
 You risk a ticket, losing your license, or causing an accident.
 You also put lives at risk.
 According to the National Highway Safety Administration, 3,166 people died in accidents related to distracted driving in the year 2017 alone.

 The costs of distracted driving are high, grave, and numerous.
-However, as The Simple Dollar pointed out in an insightful article, the costs of distracted driving don’t stop there.
-Lissa Miller writes:
+However, as the FMCSA writes, the costs of distracted driving don’t stop there.

 Hold Your Professional Drivers to Higher Standards